ligato/vpp-agent/plugins/govppmux/README.md

 - *shm-prefix* - used for connection to a VPP instance which is not using default shared memory prefix
 - *resync-after-reconnect* - allows to run resync after recoonection

+## Stopwatch

+Duration of the VPP binary api call can be measured using stopwatch feature.
+These data are logged after every event(any resync, interfaces, bridge domains, fib entries etc.).
+Enable stopwatch in govpp.conf:

+`stopwatch: true` or  `stopwatch: false`

+Stopwatch is disabled by default (if there is no config available).